-There are six major acupressure points on the body that are believed to induce labor.
+There are five major acupressure points on the body that are believed to induce labor.

 The spleen 6 point (SP6) is considered one of the more versatile and commonly used points.
 It’s used for many conditions, including labor induction.

 Known as Sanyinjiao — or three yin intersection — SP6 is located above the ankle, on the backside of the shinbone (lower calf).
 It’s about the distance of four finger widths above the inner ankle bone.

 What to do: Use your index finger to apply firm pressure on the point for a few seconds.
 Take a 1-minute break before repeating.

 A few inches below SP6 is bladder 60 (BL60).
 This point is known as the Kunlun, named after the mountain range in Asia.

 The Kunlun point is located on the foot, in the depression between the ankle and the Achilles tendon.
 It’s used to promote labor, ease labor pain, and reduce obstruction.

 What to do: Use your thumb to apply light pressure to BL60 and massage the point for a few minutes.

 Known as Laogong, or labor palace, the pericardium 8 (PC8) point is said to be very useful in inducing labor.